oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ### Holder Binding JWT

-TBD
+If the VP-SD-JWT includes a Holder Binding JWT, the following claims are used within the Holder Binding JWT:

+* `nonce`
+    * REQUIRED.
+String value used to associate a transaction with a Verifier with a Holder Binding JWT, and to mitigate replay attacks.
+The value is passed through unmodified from the Verifier to the Holder Binding JWT.
+Sufficient entropy MUST be present in the `nonce` values used to prevent attackers from guessing values.
+* `aud`
+    * REQUIRED.
+The intended recipient of the Holder Binding JWT which is typically the Verifier.  value  See [@!RFC7519] for more information.
+* `iat`
+    * REQUIRED.
+The time of issuance of the Holder Binding JWT.
+See [@!RFC7519] for more information.
+* `exp`
+    * OPTIONAL.
+The expiration time of the signature when the Holder Binding is no longer considered valid.
+See [@!RFC7519] for more information.

+The Holder Binding JWT MAY included addtional claims which when not understood MUST be ignored.

 ## Examples

-The following is a non-normative example of a VP-SD-JWT without holder binding:
+The following is a non-normative example of a VP-SD-JWT without Holder Binding:

 ```
 TBD
 ```

-The following is a non-normative example of a VP-SD-JWT with holder binding:
+The following is a non-normative example of a VP-SD-JWT with Holder Binding:

 ```
 TBD
 ```

-## Validation Rules and Processing
+## Verification and Processing {#vp-sd-jwt-verification-and-processing}

-TBD: same as VC-SD-JWT (-> refer to SD-JWT) + Holder Binding
+The Verifier MUST process and verify an VP-SD-JWT as follows:

+ 1. REQUIRED.
+When processing and verifying the VP-SD-JWT, the Verifier MUST follow the same verification and processing rules as defined in {vc-sd-jwt-verification-and-processing}.
+ 1. OPTIONAL.
+If provided, the Verifier MUST verify the Holder Binding JWT according to [@!I-D.ietf-oauth-selective-disclosure-jwt, section 6.2.].
+To verify the Holder Binding JWT, the `cnf` claim of the SD-JWT MUST be used.

 # Security Considerations

-TBD
+TBD: Verifier provided `nonce`.

 # Privacy Considerations

-TBD
+TBD: Holder provided nonce via `jti`.

 # Relationships to Other Documents